hmcts/ops-runbooks/Certificates/csr.md

 - Add the cert to the relevant key vault: For this example, it would be "cft-apps-prod".
 Navigate to this key vault and find the cert (decree-absolute-apply-divorce-service-gov-uk), click new version > import > upload the cert.pfx file downloaded earlier and type in the password.
 You should see a "successfully created" message after this.

-### Flip the front door

-This is a non-disruptive step and can be done as soon as the new cert has been uploaded.
-- Go to Front-Doors in the Azure Portal and choose the relative environment.
-- Go to "Front Door Designer" and select the relevant frontend.
-- Update the 'secret version' to match the latest one.

 ### Update the CDN profile